 I’m in Appleton, Wisconsin right now.
 Appleton is probably best known as the first American home of Harry Houdini.
 I went to the Houdini Museum today and it struck me how much I could take from Houdini’s life and apply it to comedy.

 Erik Weisz was constantly reinventing himself.
 His earliest performing was as a trapeze artist.
 When he moved on to magic, he took the name Harry Houdini.
 For some comedians it’s easy to find your groove and stay in it.
 I think sometimes there’s little difference between a groove and a rut.
 I doubt anyone today would remember Houdini the trapeze artist, or Ehrich The Prince of the Air as he was calling himself at the time.
 I don’t know how many of us would even remember Houdini the magician.
 It’s that third reinvention as an escape artist that brought Houdini his fame.
+Read the rest of this entry

 In the past nine and a half years I’ve performed in a lot of clubs and a bunch of them stand out for one reason or another because they do something so incredibly right.
 I just wanted to point a few of them out and apologize preemptively for any of the ones I forgot.
 When I write these, I type as I think and don’t even really go back to proof them unless a word gets underline in red!
 These are my thoughts as I have them.
 I guess what I’m saying is please book me again even if you slipped my mind this morning.
 Please…